mmmoral50/KSU-SENIOR-DESIGN-2025-WSN-FOR-FARMING-AND-GARDENING/REPLIT/01_PROJECT_OVERVIEW.md

 ## 🤝 Contributing

-This is a senior project for **King Saud University (KSU)**.
+This is a senior project for **Kennesaw State University (KSU)**.
 Contributions, suggestions, and feedback are welcome!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)